In addition to supporting the main focus of the IRES ASSURE site, successful projects:

 - Explicitly state technical requirements for students actively participating in the project;

-- Explicitly state potential gains from the collaboration for the US- and China-based PIs as well as the students participating in the project; and
+- Explicitly state expected outcomes from the collaboration for PIs as well as the students participating in the project; and

 - Have the potential to become long-term collaborations

-Only US-based mentors and eligible U.S. graduate students may propose projects.
+International sites, US-based mentors and eligible U.S. graduate students may propose projects.
 U.S. based mentors must be employed as faculty members of a U.S. higher-education research institution but do NOT need to be U.S. citizens or permanent residents nor do they need to be MSU faculty members.
 International sites will need to be approved by the NSF program officer, so we suggest contacting us early.

 We ask mentors and participants to be open to engagement with researchers from a different culture.
-Nevertheless, you must be able to communicate reliably with your collaborator.
-Additionally, our project team (or you) will need to be able to communicate clearly with China-based mentors regarding program expectations, logistics and feedback.
+Nevertheless, you must be able to communicate reliably with your intended collaborator.
+Additionally, our project team (or you) will communicate in English with mentors regarding program expectations, logistics and feedback.

 Specifically, if you are proposing a student for the project who is not fluent in the language of the international host, it will be necessary that your co-mentor be able to communicate in English.